abhishektripathi24/platform-setup/confluentinc-schema-registry/README.md

     ./bin/schema-registry-start etc/schema-registry/schema-registry.properties
     ```

- 5. If you linux distro supports systemd, you can supervise kafka process under it.
+ 5. If your linux distro supports systemd, you can supervise kafka process under it.
 The corresponding systemd service file is present in this repo at [this](systemd) location.

  ## References
  * https://docs.confluent.io/current/schema-registry/schema_registry_tutorial.html